The first British annual was

 whereas the latter presented tables of useful information along with blank or illustrated pages for the ownerʼs memoranda

-(Renier, Friendshipʼs Offering, 5–6).
+Renier, Friendshipʼs Offering, 5–6).

-To this ancestry of the annual, Katherine Harris adds the printed traditions of the emblem book and the almanac,
+Katherine Harris adds the printed traditions of the emblem book and the almanac,

 as well as the homemade fashions of the ladyʼs album and the scrapbook, which were compiled by hand for personal collecting,